tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpattributes/0-intro.md

 ---
 template: sidebyside
-title: DCP Attributes (Beta)
+title: Attributes
 anchor: dcp_attributes
 ---

-DCP Attributes are visitor level descriptors.
-A set of attributes compose a Dynamic Customer Profile.
-You can <a href="https://help.optimizely.com/hc/en-us/articles/200039685" target="_blank">learn more about audiences in our knowledge base</a>.
+Attributes are visitor level descriptors.
+A set of attributes compose a Customer Profile.

+These APIs are used to manage Attribute metadata.
+The [Customer Profile](/#) APIs are used to store attribute values for specific visitors.